Ozempic and Gastroparesis: What the Research Shows

-From General Health Information to Targeted Exposure Concerns
+From General Health Science to Targeted Drug Safety

-Building on the foundation of general health literacy, the focus now narrows to the specific risks associated with Ozempic (semaglutide), a glucagon-like peptide-1 (GLP-1) receptor agonist approved for glycemic control in type 2 diabetes and for weight management.
-Among its known adverse effects, gastrointestinal reactions are prominent and have raised concerns about a potential link to gastroparesis, a condition characterized by delayed gastric emptying without mechanical obstruction.
-This section examines the clinical presentation of gastroparesis, the pharmacology of Ozempic, reported adverse effects, mechanistic pathways, adequacy of warnings, settlement considerations, and the timeline between exposure and harm.
-Gastroparesis presents with symptoms such as nausea, vomiting, early satiety, postprandial fullness, bloating, and abdominal pain.
-Diagnosis typically involves gastric emptying scintigraphy showing delayed emptying.
-The condition can lead to malnutrition, dehydration, and impaired quality of life.
+Ozempic (semaglutide) is a glucagon-like peptide-1 (GLP-1) receptor agonist approved for glycemic control in type 2 diabetes and for chronic weight management.
+Among its known risks, gastrointestinal adverse reactions are prominent, and emerging evidence links these effects to gastroparesis—a condition of delayed gastric emptying without mechanical obstruction.
+This section examines the clinical presentation of gastroparesis, Ozempic’s pharmacology and reported adverse effects, mechanistic pathways connecting the drug to gastroparesis, and settlement-related considerations for affected patients.
+Gastroparesis is characterized by symptoms of nausea, vomiting, early satiety, postprandial fullness, bloating, and abdominal pain.
+Diagnosis typically involves gastric emptying scintigraphy showing delayed emptying after a standardized meal.
+The condition can lead to malnutrition, dehydration, and significant quality-of-life impairment.
+In the context of Ozempic use, these symptoms may overlap with common gastrointestinal adverse reactions reported in clinical trials.

 Adequacy of Warnings and Settlement Considerations